PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

 \textbf{Effectiveness of UNet KD.} Furthermore, different distillation positions have different effects.
 Our initial focus is on aligning the feature spaces of different text encoders, so a natural idea is to distill only the feature information of the teacher model's text encoder (TKD).
-However, as the results show in the second line of Table~\ref{Ablation}, although the overall performance exceeds the pure finetuning method, it is still far from our best-performing approach.
+However, as the results show in the second line of Table~\ref{Ablation}, although the overall performance exceeds the pure fine-tuning method, it is still far from our best performing approach.
 This illustrates that simply aligning the text encoder is insufficient and ineffective.
 This statistic also matches the experimental results of GlueGen in Table~\ref{tab:comparisons}: simply aligning text embedding spaces cannot obtain satisfactory image generation results.
 Therefore, this further proves the necessity of distilling the features of the UNet itself.

 Finally, we perform KD on both the UNet and text encoder (UTKD).
 However, the fifth line of Table~\ref{Ablation} shows that its effect is worse than performing only UNet distillation.
 We suspect that the addition of text encoder KD actually weakens the learning of the SD core UNet structure.
-The main knowledge ability for generating images is primarily influenced by the UNet model, which is accountable for the adapter alignment feature in PEA-Diffusion.
+The main knowledge ability for generating images is mainly influenced by the UNet model, which is responsible for the adapter alignment feature in PEA-Diffusion.
+More ablation experiments can refer to Appendix.